Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

-Figure~\ref{fig:performance_cost} illustrates the trade-off for the top-3 performing model architectures, overall: DenseNet, ViT, and ResNet152.
-More specifically, it shows all trained models of these 3 architectures, including pre-trained and trained from scratch variants, applied on MCC and MLC tasks.
-While the performance analyzes showed many similarities between these models, in terms of training times, the difference between them is much more obvious.
-In general, ViT requires less training time than both DenseNets and ResNet152, even though DenseNets have near a quarter of the number of parameters of ViT.
-This difference is even more pronounced for pre-trained models.
-Here, ViT models usually lead to comparable/better predictive performance than DenseNet models, requiring (in some cases) up to half the training time.
+Figure~\ref{fig:performance_cost} illustrates the trade-off for the top-3 best performing model architectures overall (as shown in Tables \ref{tab:multiclass_summary_pre-trained} and \ref{tab:multilabel_summary_pre-trained}), DenseNet, ViT, and SwinT; applied to the 22 MCC and MLC tasks.
+While the performance analyses showed many similarities between these models, the difference between them in terms of training times is much more pronounced.
+In general, ViT requires less training time than both DenseNets and SwinTs.
+DenseNets have nearly a quarter of the number of parameters of ViT but achieve almost half fewer FLOPS (floating-point operations per second) than them.
+For MCC tasks, ViT models generally result in comparable/better predictive performance than DenseNet models and, in many cases, require half the training time.
+SwinT models, on the other hand, are much more demanding.
+In almost all cases, training SwinT models takes up to 2-3 times longer than training ViTs and DenseNets.
+This is also true for MLC tasks, where SwinT models perform the best performance but at the cost of significant training time.
+These findings further support previous results~\citep{Ze2021SwinV1}, which point out that Swin transformers (the 'small' variant) have slower training and inference performance than Vision Transformers, which have significantly more parameters but achieve considerably more FLOPS.
+For an extended illustration of these trade-offs, covering all 10 model architectures, see Figure~\ref{fig:full_perf_time} in the Appendix~\ref{appendix:times}.